mtdukes/2019-redistricting-analysis/prelim-findings.md

 ### Overview

-Based on our preliminary analysis so far, the remedial maps drawn in 2019 show an average gain of 3.6 Democratic wins in the North Carolina House and 2.8 Democratic wins in the North Carolina Senate, compared to the previous versions of the two chambers' maps.
+Based on our analysis, the remedial maps drawn in 2019 show an average gain of 3.6 Democratic wins in the North Carolina House and 2.8 Democratic wins in the North Carolina Senate, compared to the previous versions of the two chambers' maps.

 Given that average - and using 2016 election data - the new maps would yield an average of about 48 Democratic seats in the N.C.
 House (out of 120) and an average of about 21 Democratic seats in the N.C.
 Senate (out of 50).